mitmedialab/PRG-Group-Map/README.md

 A terminal window (also know as a _command line_) should be visible at the bottom of your screen.

-It should currently be executing a series of commands to setup your development environment and then eventually start a [development server]() to host the Group Map site, which will run continuously.
+It should currently be executing a series of commands to setup your development environment and then eventually start a [development server]() to host the Group Map website (which will remain running).

-If you'd like to run any commands, you should open a new terminal, either using buttons in the terminal UI, or by clicking on the 'hamburger' menu on the top left and select _Terminal_ > _New Terminal_.
+If you'd like to run any commands, you should open a new terminal, either using buttons in the terminal UI, or by clicking on the "hamburger" menu on the top left and select _Terminal_ > _New Terminal_.

 ##### Development Server

 Once you see `Bundle End` outputted in the terminal, the development server is up and running.

 As you make changes to files, the development server will automatically rebuild the project and refresh the webpage to reflect your changes (~10s).
-   - **NOTE:** Because of how gitpod controls the file system, changes are automatically saved.
-This can trigger multiple rebuilds when you're editing (since every save triggers a rebuild), which is annoying but does not indicate a problem with your code or workflow.
+   - **NOTE:** Because of how gitpod controls the file system, changes are automatically saved (think Google Drive).
+This can trigger multiple rebuilds when you're editing (since every save triggers a rebuild), which can be annoying but does not indicate a problem with your code or workflow.

 For the best developer experience, keep this command/terminal running for your entire session.
 If it exits due to an error or you accidentally close it, you can restart it be running: